John Bessler

-John David Bessler (born October 23, 1967) is an American attorney and academic.
+John David Bessler (born 1967) is an American attorney and academic.
 He is a professor of law at the University of Baltimore School of Law and an adjunct professor at the Georgetown University Law Center.
 He is the husband of U.S. Senator Amy Klobuchar.

-Education
+Background

-Bessler attended Loyola Catholic School in Mankato, Minnesota, and received his B.A. in political science from the University of Minnesota, J.D. from Indiana University Maurer School of Law, M.F.A. in creative writing from Hamline University and his M.St. in international human rights law from Oxford University.
+Bessler was born in 1967.
+He attended Loyola Catholic School in Mankato, Minnesota, and received his B.A. in political science from the University of Minnesota, J.D. from Indiana University Maurer School of Law, M.F.A. in creative writing from Hamline University and his M.St. in international human rights law from Oxford University.
 Bessler studied international human rights law at Oxford University and wrote articles for the Indiana Law Journal and the Arkansas Law Review.

 Legal career

 Bessler previously taught at the University of Minnesota Law School and The George Washington University Law School, where he specialized in death penalty issues.
 In addition, Bessler clerked for U.S. Magistrate Judge John M. Mason of the District of Minnesota and practiced law as a partner at Kelly & Berens, P.A.
 Bessler currently is a tenured associate professor at the University of Baltimore School of Law, where he teaches civil procedure, contracts, capital punishment, international human rights law, and lawyering skills.